-In this scenario, we are going to split the commerce keyspace into commerce and customer keyspaces.
-The tables Customer and COrder will be moved into the newly created keyspace, and the Product table will remain in the commerce keyspace.
-This operation is online, which means that it does not block either read or write operations to the tables, except for a small window during the final cut-over.
+In this scenario, we are going to add the customer keyspace to the commerce keyspace we already have.
+This new keyspace will be backed by its own set of mysqld instances.
+We will then move the tables customer and corder from the commerce keyspace into the newly created customer.
+The product table will remain in the commerce keyspace.
+This operation happens online, which means that it does not block either read or write operations to the tables, except for a small window during the final cut-over.